-E, as a starting point for discussions.

-16. Freewheeling must be

-avoided, to a point where the turbines are not

-a threat to bats, when turbines

-do not generate power.

-17. Except for compulsory

-lightning required in terms of civil

-aviation, artificial lightning must

-be minimised, especially

-bright lights.
-Lights must rather be

-turned downwards.

-18. Turbine tower lights must be switched off when not in

-operation, if possible, depending on

-civil aviation laws.

-19. At least two years of post- construction

-bat monitoring
+Impact Mitigation / Management Mitigation / Management Monitoring Objectives Actions Method Frequency Responsibility 41.
+Where high bat mortality occurs, mitigation should be implemented without delay.
+Specific turbines should be mitigated, using Annexure E, as a starting point for discussions.
+42. Freewheeling should be avoided, to a point where the turbines are not a threat to bats, when turbines do not generate power.
+43. Except for compulsory lightning required in terms of civil aviation, artificial lightning should be minimised, especially bright lights.
+Lights should rather be turned downwards.
+44. Turbine tower lights should be switched off when not in operation, if possible, depending on civil aviation laws.
+45. At least two years of post-construction bat monitoring is to be conducted and must be performed according to the South Africa Good Practice Guidelines for Operational Monitoring

-is to be conducted and must be performed according to the South Africa Good Practice Guidelines for Operational Monitoring for Bats at Wind Energy facilities (Aronson, et.al., 2020) or later versions of the guidelines valid at the time of monitoring.
-Prolonged post construction mitigation, beyond the prescribed two years, might be necessary if advised by the operational bat specialist.
-The use of ultrasound as a mitigation measure to deter bats must be investigated if necessary and as advised by a bat specialist.
+Impact Mitigation / Management Monitoring Monitoring Objectives Actions Method Frequency Responsibility for Bats at Wind Energy facilities (Aronson, et.al., 2020) or later versions of the guidelines valid at the time of monitoring.
+46. Prolonged post construction mitigation, beyond the prescribed two years, might be necessary if advised by the operational bat specialist.